Joao Plata: Real Salt Lake

 Plata re-joined Toronto in January 2013 upon the end of the loan.
 However, on January 30, 2013 he was traded to Real Salt Lake in exchange for a second-round pick in the 2015 MLS SuperDraft.

 On May 20, 2013, Plata scored his first goal for Real Salt Lake against Chivas USA.

 In 2014, he scored a career high 13 goals, while also adding six assists, leading to the Twitter hashtag #PlataEsOro becoming popular, a play on the meaning of Plata's name, "plata" being the Spanish word for "silver" and "oro" meaning "gold."

 In 2015, he re-signed with RSL, as a Young Designated Player contract.
 In 2017, he again extended his contract, remaining as a Designated Player, having passed the age for being a Young DP.
 Early in the 2019 season, he played a match with RSL's B team, Real Monarchs in the second tier USL Championship, scoring in a 4-1 victory against Reno 1868.

 Following a disappointing season, in which he scored one goal, which came on a 95th-minute penalty kick against the Colorado Rapids, which was his first MLS goal in 364 days, his contract option was declined by Real Salt Lake after the 2019 season.

 Toluca

 On 6 July 2020, it was announced that Plata would join Liga MX side Toluca for the 2020–21 season.
 He scored his first goal for the club on 24 January 2021 against Necaxa.
 His contract was terminated in the summer of 2021.

 Delfín

 On 28 January 2022, he joined Ecuadorian Serie A club Delfín.

+FAS

+In August 2023, he joined C.D.
+FAS of the Primera División de Fútbol de El Salvador.